Director of Center for Integrative Psychotherapy, PC.

 Lauren is certified in Veterans Psychological First Aid.

-Brittany is from Rochester, Minnesota and moved to the Philadelphia area to pursue a career as a Clinical Psychologist.
-She completed her Masters of Science in Education (M.S.Ed.) in Counseling and Mental Health Services at the University of Pennsylvania in 2016, and is currently working towards her Doctorate in Clinical Psychology at the Philadelphia College of Osteopathic Medicine (PCOM).
+Joclyn is from northeastern Pennsylvania and is pursuing a career as a Clinical Psychologist.
+She completed her Masters of Science in Clinical and Counseling Psychology at Chestnut Hill College in Philadelphia in 2013 and is currently working toward her Doctorate in Clinical Psychology at the Philadelphia College of Osteopathic Medicine (PCOM).

-Here at CIP, Brittany works as a practicum student conducting individual therapy, psychodiagnostic testing, and skills group workshops."
+Here at CIP, Joclyn works as a practicum student conducting individual therapy, psychodiagnostic testing, and skills group workshops.